-- Service Groupings developed capital bid submissions during the summer 2014 alongside the development of revenue MTFP (5) proposals.
-MOWG have considered the Capital bid submissions taking the following into account:- - (i) Service Grouping assessment of priority.
+- 102 Service Groupings developed capital bid submissions during the summer 2014 alongside the development of revenue MTFP (5) proposals.
+Prior to Cabinet's agreement, on 11 February 2015 the Capital Member Officer Working Group (MOWG) had considered the Capital bid submissions taking the following into account:- - (i) Service Grouping assessment of priority.

-- (ii) Affordability based upon the availability of capital financing.
+- Affordability based upon the availability of capital financing.
 This process takes into account the impact of borrowing upon the revenue budget. - (iii) Whether schemes could be self-financing i.e. capital investment would generate either revenue savings or additional income to repay the borrowing costs to fund the schemes. - 103 Whilst considering Capital bid proposals, MOWG have continued to recognise the benefits of committing to a longer term capital programme to aid effective planning and programming of investment.
 At the same time MOWG also recognised the need for caution in committing the Council to high levels of prudential borrowing at this stage for future years.